Bioconductor/BBS-provision-cookbook/README.md

 ## Redefine the central build node

 This Chef recipe configures a Linux build node and pulls in the BBS code base from GitHub.
-When we configure a node with this recipe for testing we (usually) want the newly configured node to play the role of the central builder.
+When we configure a node with this recipe we (usually) want the newly configured node to play the role of the central builder.

 To accomplish this, the `BBS_CENTRAL_RHOST` and `BBS_MEAT0_RHOST` variables in the BBS code on the node need to reference the node's hostname instead of the